microsoft/reactxp/docs/docs/apis/userinterface.md

 // screen beneath any open modals or popups setMainView(element: React.ReactElement<any>): void;

+// Android & iOS only.
+// Wrapper around RN.AppRegistry.registerComponent();
+// IMPORTANT: Some APIs, e.g. Popup & Modal, require a string `reactxp_rootViewId`
+// prop to be set on the component from the native-side. registerRootView(viewKey: string, getComponentFunc: Function);

 // Specifies whether custom scrollbars should be enabled (applies
 // to web only)
 useCustomScrollbars(enable: boolean): void;